Mission

 Ignite missionary zeal among children and young people so they can serve the Syro-Malabar Church and the wider world with love, sacrifice, service, and a willingness to embrace hardship.

-Established in 1947, Cherupushpa Mission League (CML) is the missionary heartbeat of the Syro-Malabar Church, mobilising children and youth to champion indigenous vocations, reach the unreached, and support every parish community.
+Established in 1947, Cherupushpa Mission League (CML) is the missionary heartbeat of the Syro-Malabar Church, mobilising children and youth to champion indigenous vocations and support parish communities.

 Ignite missionary zeal among children and young people so they can serve the Syro-Malabar Church and the wider world with love, sacrifice, service, and a willingness to embrace hardship.